+Pakistan police enter Imran Khan’s Lahore residence ‘after bulldozing main gate’

-Pakistan police enter Imran Khan’s residence in Lahore - reports
+Pakistan police enter Imran Khan’s Lahore residence ‘after bulldozing main gate’, say reports

 Latest development comes days after violent clashes between his supporters and the police

-Pakistan police officials on Saturday entered Imran Khan’s residence in Lahore and allegedly baton-charged his supporters as he was appearing in court in capital Islamabad, according to local media reports.
+Pakistan police officials on Saturday entered Imran Khan’s residence in Lahore after “bulldozing the main gate” and took several of his supporters into custody as the former prime minister was appearing in court in capital Islamabad, according to reports.

 Khan said in a tweet that his wife was at the property.
 He was appearing in court after expressing fear of arrest.